yazeedMohi/course-docs/docs/marking-rubrics.md

 ### Sprint 1

-For the first sprint, you should deliver:
+For the first sprint, you will deliver:

 * [Project Requirements document](/project-documentation/#project-requirements)
 * An early version of the [Software Design document](/project-documentation/#software-design) (focusing on high-level architectural design)